CKRancher/rancher/README.md

 Besides monitoring, Prometheus allows us to have rules which should trigger alerts.
 These rules are based on Prometheus expression language expressions.
 Whenever a condition is met, the alert is fired and it's sent to Alertmanager.
 We will see later on how a rule looks like.

-Let's get back to our demo.
+Going back to our demo.
 As soon as helm has finished the deployment we can check what pods have been created:

 ```bash
 $ kubectl -n monitoring get pods